kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Workflow Starters: events that kick off a workflow
   - Deciders: controls flow of activity tasks
   - Activity Workers: compute for tasks
+- SWF provides an API, but it is neither the AWS-specific API nor language specific.
+Instead, SWF supports standard HTTP requests and responses.
+- SWF is typically thought of as an asynchronous service, but it also supports synchronous tasking when needed.
+- SWF is associated with tasks and is distinct from (for example) SQS, because it **guarantees a single delivery of all tasks**.
+- SWF **tasks are assigned once and only once**.
+- A SWF **domain** is a collection of related workflows.

 ### SNS